Ikaryn/baliexpress/README.md

 ### Install the necessary packages using the command “pip install -r requirements.txt”
 Once all the packages are installed, navigate to the backend folder using “cd backend” from the current directory.

-### If you have not set up the database yet using the instructions above, please do so now; the program will not function if the database has not yet been set up and running.
+### If you have not set up the database yet using the instructions above, please do so now
+The program will not function if the database has not yet been set up and running.
 Enter the command “python run.py” and the backend for the website will now be running on your local port 5000.